 Looking for a place where today’s women can get service they want, the technology they need, the compassion they crave, and most importantly, have all of this in a convenient location close to home?
 The Women’s Diagnostic Center at Maria Parham is just the place today’s women are looking for when they need their annual mammogram or other diagnostic procedures.
-Maria Parham is very pleased to add Breast MRI to its already strong women’s offerings.
+Maria Parham is very pleased to offer Breast MRI as a service to women.

-Utilizing Digital Mammography and Ultrasound, the Women’s Diagnostic Center can meet the needs of most women seeking their annual mammogram.
-The exciting news is now Maria Parham is the very first hospital in the region to offer Breast MRI.
+Utilizing Digital 3D Mammography and Ultrasound, the Women’s Diagnostic Center can meet the needs of most women seeking their annual mammogram.
 Breast MRI provides the latest in advanced technology, helping give your doctor the information that may lead to more accurate answers.
-Of course, technology is only as good as the people who use it, and Maria Parham is very fortunate to partner with Wake Radiology.
-Wake Radiology provides physicians who specialize in different Imaging modalities including Breast MRI.
+Maria Parham partners with Wake Radiology.
+Wake Radiology provides physicians who specialize in different imaging modalities including Breast MRI.

-Maria Parham utilizes the GE Healthcare MR system, characterized by excellent image quality, comfort due to ergonomic design and structured with efficiency in mind to accommodate your busy schedule.
+Maria Parham utilizes the GE Healthcare MR system, characterized by excellent image quality and comfort due to ergonomic design.
 This MRI machine also features a wide-bore opening to reduce that “closed-in” feeling.

 What is a breast MRI?